hertzmann/hertzmann.github.io/_posts/2024-03-15-computer-graphics-research.md

 These kinds of definitions can overlap with other fields.
 [The vision conferences now regularly publish computer graphics papers](/2020/08/31/cvpr-graphics.html), another example of evolving goals.
 And, I was a little surprised, honestly, when SIGGRAPH 2004 accepted [our image deblurring paper](https://cs.nyu.edu/~fergus/research/deblur.html).

 Of course, the most basic, Wittgensteinian definition of SIGGRAPH is "what is interesting to the SIGGRAPH community."
-In a way, I think this is the most important meta-definition, since it allows the other definitions to change and evolve over time, by including things that don't seem to fit any of our more-rigid definitions.
+It originally baffled me as a criteria for what papers to accept, but now I think this is the most important meta-definition, since it allows the other definitions to change and evolve over time, by including things that don't seem to fit any of our more-rigid definitions.